 Over the past century, everything has been ‘bad for you’ at some point.

-Saturated fats were the devil in nutrition during the late 20th century: everyone thought that saturated fats directly caused heart issues.
+Saturated fats were the devil in nutrition during the late 20th century: everyone thought saturated fats directly caused heart issues.

-The reputation about them persists, however: you’re going to hear plenty of people saying that a high-fat diet causes heart problems.
+Their reputation persists, however: you’ll hear plenty of people saying that a high-fat diet causes heart problems.

-These are the bad boy of dietary fats: they’ve got a bad reputation but they’re not all that bad for you.
+These are the bad boy of dietary fats: they’ve got a bad reputation, but they’re not all that bad for you.

-They’re not just one thing, but a family of different fats with different structures and a single shared characteristic.
+They’re not just one thing but a family of different fats with different structures and a single shared characteristic.

 For now, all you need to know is that saturated fats are not bad for you unless you eat them in excess.
-This is where the problems come from.

-They have mild benefits to fat loss, as well as being perfect for the ketogenic diet and how it supports fat loss and exercise performance.
+They have mild benefits to fat loss and are perfect for the ketogenic diet and how it supports fat loss and exercise performance.

-Saturated fats should make up no more than 1/3 of your diet, however, since they provide a limited benefit after a certain point.
+However, saturated fats should make up no more than ⅓ of your diet since they provide a limited benefit after a certain point.

 MUFAs: Mono-Unsaturated Fatty Acids

-These fats should also be at roughly 1/3 of your dietary fat intake and provide a well-balanced array of benefits.
+These fats should also be roughly ⅓ of your dietary fat intake and provide a well-balanced array of benefits.

-The main role they should play in your diet is as a replacement for the lower-quality saturated fats since they provide fuel without as many risks.
+The main role they should play in your diet is to replace the lower-quality saturated fats since they provide fuel without as many risks.

 “Good Fats”: Poly Unsaturated Fatty Acids

-This means a variety of benefits you’re going to need to maximize to get the most from your diet.
+This means a variety of benefits you will need to maximize to get the most from your diet.

-You’re going to want to maximize these – while saturates should be no more than 1/3 and MUFAs should be roughly 1/3, PUFAs should be at least 1/3 of your dietary fats.
+You’re going to want to maximize these – while saturates should be no more than ⅓ and MUFAs should be roughly ⅓, PUFAs should be at least ⅓ of your dietary fats.

 These are associated with more powerful versions of the nervous system benefits mentioned above, as well as supporting exercise performance and recovery.

 Finding Balance with Fats

-This is one of the ways that macros play more of a role than you may expect – the type of carbs and fats you take in are going to adjust your outcomes.
+This is one of the ways that macros play more of a role than you may expect – the type of carbs and fats you take in will adjust your outcomes.

-Getting the most from a ketogenic diet means prioritizing, not restricting or tracking obsessively.
-Macro-nutrients are a way of squeezing the absolute maximum from your diet and provide organizing principles for the very best ketogenic diet.
+Macro-nutrients squeeze the absolute maximum from your diet and provide organizing principles for the best ketogenic diet.

 Key Fats to Focus On

 Omega-3 fats are the best dietary support for joint inflammation and supporting cellular health.

-These are the compounds found in high concentration in coconut oil, and they’re absolutely the best-saturated fats to put into your diet.
+These compounds are found in high concentrations in coconut oil and are the best-saturated fats to put into your diet.

 These should be your go-to saturated fat choice – and they’re the reason why coconut oil is so popular in LCHF diets.